M&S Bank: Insurance

+By mid-2026, all insurance products had been withdrawn from sale for new customers.
+Various insurance products are now sold directly from the Marks & Spencer website instead.

 Mortgages

 A range of mortgages was introduced in 2018, but signup of new customers ceased in 2020 as part of the bank's response to the COVID-19 pandemic, and there are no plans to re-enter the market.